decentraland/adr/content/ADR-173-scene-deployments-must-not-contain-world-configuration-section.md

 In a regular flow while creating content, the developer could use Worlds as a preview service, and once the scene is polished and final he is ready to deploy to the Catalyst network under some owned parcel(s).
-At this stage, that `scene.json` should have the `worldConfiguration` section removed, so that information between Worlds and Genesis City is kept where it belongs.
+At this stage, that `scene.json` should have the `worldConfiguration` property removed, so that the information between Worlds and Genesis City is kept where it belongs.

 ## Decisions